simeonrowsell/simseneca/src/content/work/onboarding-and-expectation-setting.md

   </li>
 </ul>

 I shared these insights with the wider team and company, both in write-ups, Miro boards and video clips so team members could engage with the level of detail they needed to.
-Showing leadership real customer reactions helped align teams internally.
+Bringing real customer reactions to leadership helped align teams internally and ensured positive stakeholder management.

 ## Reviewing the current experience
 We’d inherited this user experience during the company’s merger a couple of years previous so I was keen to apply a critical eye using what I knew from previous customer research as well as the updated brand, market offering and product vision.